What Is the Impact of a High Interest Rate on the Time Value of a Call Option?

 What Is the Relationship between Interest Rates and the Price of a Call Option?

-How Do Interest Rates Affect the Value of a Call Option (Rho)?
+How Does a High Interest Rate Environment Generally Affect the Extrinsic Value of a Call Option?